JarretYingling/GTATL201811FSF/19-react/01-Activities/14-Stu_DocumentationQuestions/README.md

 * While those are installing, work with your group to answer each of the following questions using the [ReactJS Documentation](https://facebook.github.io/react/):

-1. In the previous section we just installed two packages, Create React App.
-What are they for?
+1. In the previous section we installed Create React App.
+What is it for?

 2. What are some benefits of using ReactJS?